Three-term recurrence relations of minimal affinizations of type $G_2$: Proof of the equations in Theorem

-By Lemma $\ref{lemma1}$, the dominant monomials in the $q$-characters of the left hand side and of the right hand side of every equation in Theorem $\ref{M system of type G2}$ are the same.
-Therefore the theorem is true.
+By Lemma $\ref{lemma1}$, the dominant monomials in the $q$-characters of the left hand side and of the right hand side of every equation in Theorem $\ref{first part of the M system of type G2}$ are the same and have the same multiplicities.
+Therefore by Proposition \ref{dominant monomials determine q-characters}, the theorem is true.